Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Numerical Experiments

 \section{Numerical Experiments}

-We conduct experiments using three different examples of payoffs: a single digital option, a single call option, and a four-dimensional arithmetic basket call option\footnote{The payoff $g$ is expressed by $ g(\mathbf{x})=\max\left(\sum_{j=1}^{d} c_{j} x^{(j)}-K,0 \right)$, where $\{c_j\}_{j=1}^d$ denote the weights of the basket.}.
-These examples are tested under two dynamics for the asset price: the discretized GBM model (a didactic example) and the Heston model, which is a relevant application of our approach (discretization is required).
+We conduct experiments using three examples of payoffs: a single-asset digital option, a single-asset call option, and a four-asset arithmetic basket call option.\footnote{The payoff $g$ is expressed by $ g(\mathbf{x})=\max\left(\sum_{j=1}^{d} c_{j} x^{(j)}-K,0 \right)$, where $\{c_j\}_{j=1}^d$ denote the weights of the basket.} These examples are tested under two dynamics for the asset price: the discretized GBM model (a didactic example) and the Heston model, which is a relevant application of our approach (discretization is required).
 Table \ref{table: Examples details.} lists the specifications of each example.
 Further details of the models and discretization schemes are described in Section \ref{sec: Experiments settings}.
-In Sections \ref{sec: ASGQ with numerical smoothing versus ASGQ without smoothing} and \ref{sec: QMC with numerical smoothing versus QMC without smoothing}, we illustrate the advantage of combining numerical smoothing with the ASGQ and rQMC methods over the ASGQ and rQMC without smoothing.
+Sections \ref{sec: ASGQ with numerical smoothing versus ASGQ without smoothing} and \ref{sec: QMC with numerical smoothing versus QMC without smoothing} demonstrate the advantage of combining numerical smoothing with the ASGQ and rQMC methods over the ASGQ and rQMC without smoothing.
 In Section \ref{sec: Study of the numerical smoothing parameters}, we study the effect of the numerical smoothing parameters on the numerical smoothing error and consequently on the quadrature error of the ASGQ method.
-Finally, Section \ref{sec: ASGQ with numerical smoothing versus MC without smoothing} presents a comparison of the MC and ASGQ methods in terms of errors and computational times.
+Finally, Section \ref{sec: ASGQ with numerical smoothing versus MC without smoothing} compares the MC and ASGQ methods in terms of errors and computational times.
 Our ASGQ implementation was based on \url{https://sites.google.com/view/sparse-grids-kit}. \begin{small}

 \end{small}